 2.1.
+Pursuant to M.G.L.
+Ch.
+7d, the Executive Office of Technology Services and Security, (EOTSS), possess the authority to establish policies, procedures, and objectives with respect to activities concerning information technology.
 M.G.L.
 Ch.
-7d provides that "Notwithstanding any general or special law, rule, regulation, executive order, policy or procedure to the contrary, all executive department agencies shall, and other state agencies may, adhere to the policies, procedures and objectives established by the executive office of technology services and security with respect to activities concerning information technology."
+7d provides in pertinent part: "Notwithstanding any general or special law, rule, regulation, executive order, policy or procedure to the contrary, all executive department agencies shall, and other state agencies may, adhere to the policies, procedures and objectives established by the executive office of technology services and security with respect to activities concerning information technology."